react-native-image-picker/react-native-image-picker/README.md

 **React Native < 0.29**
 `$rnpm link`

-Note: On iOS, you'll still need to perform step 4 of the manual instructions below.
+IMPORTANT NOTE: You'll still need to perform step 4 for iOS and step 3 for Android of the manual instructions below.

 ### Manual Installation